Ten Tips for Starting a New Job

 Starting a new job is overwhelming—a new place, people and technology.
 You won’t be able to remember everything, so write it down!
 You’ll want to refer to your notes if you have questions.
 Waiting to ask your manager or another employee could negatively impact your performance.

-During the workday is not the time to update your Facebook profile (“I’m sitting at my desk at my new job!”).
-You should also avoid Twitter, Instagram, reading celebrity gossip sites, or checking your Fantasy Baseball standings.
+During the workday is not the time to update your personal social media. (“I’m sitting at my desk at my new job!”).
+You should also avoid Twitter, Instagram, reading celebrity gossip sites, or checking your Fantasy Football standings.

-At closing time, connect with your manager to review your day.
+At the end of the week, connect with your manager to review your performance.
+Is there anything you missed?
+Do you have questions about internal processes and procedures?
 Did you dress okay?
-Are there any concerns?
-Did you provide value?
 Is there anything else you can do to make your manager’s life easier?
-And make sure you share this feedback with your recruiter if you are on a contract position.
+This feedback will only help your performance.
+Make sure you share this feedback with your recruiter if you are on a contract position.

 By following these ten tips for starting a new job, you can guarantee that your first day—and the weeks that follow—will be a success!